Skip to main content

 Disqualification

-Mark specific answers as disqualifying.
-Anyone who picks a disqualifying answer gets screened out automatically and can’t join sessions.
-For example: if you’re researching a mobile app, you might disqualify people who answer “I don’t own a smartphone.”
+Each multiple choice option gets an action: Approve, Reject, or (on multi-select) Neutral.
+Anyone who picks a rejecting answer gets screened out automatically and can’t join sessions.
+Neutral options don’t count for or against — they let people answer honestly without every choice affecting qualification.
+For example: if you’re researching a mobile app, you might reject people who answer “I don’t own a smartphone.”
+Multi-select questions can also limit how many options a participant picks: Unlimited, Exact number, or Range.

 Tips for writing screeners